 Lilian Jiménez is a labor rights and immigration lawyer and life-long social justice advocate born and raised in Chicago.

-Jiménez is a strong candidate because she has experienced barriers such as poverty, disinvestment and discrimination first hand and has dedicated herself to eliminating those barriers for others.
+Jiménez is a strong legislator because she has experienced barriers such as poverty, disinvestment and discrimination first hand and has dedicated herself to eliminating those barriers for others.
 As a mother and member of this community, she is committed to keeping the 4th District affordable, safe and welcoming for working families, immigrants and long-time residents.

 Do you like this page?